-Classroom-based work in a master's degree program in medical technology consists of extensive study of advanced biology and chemistry.
+Classroom-based work consists of advanced studies in biology and chemistry.
 Common core courses include the following:

 - Molecular biology

 Medical laboratory technologists and technicians held 321,220 jobs in 2018, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 The number of medical and clinical lab technologists and technicians was expected to grow 11% from 2018-2028, which is much faster than the average for all occupations.
 Job growth is expected to be strong because of a growing aging population, an increase in prenatal testing for genetic conditions, and improvements in healthcare access due to federal health insurance reform.
 As of May 2018, medical and clinical lab technologists earned a mean annual wage of $53,880.